 Whether your website is simple or more complex, it relies on the synergy of all software (plugins, themes, and the WordPress core code) to function properly.
 Maintaining your WordPress website means performing and testing these updates regularly.
 Unfortunately, many business owners are not aware of WordPress updates, how important they are, and subsequently neglect to do them.

-Your website has a front-end and a back-end, and both may require updates.
-Front-end refers to the content your customer sees, such as your text and images.
-The back-end refers to the the WordPress platform core code, themes, and plugins.
+Your website has a frontend and a backend, and both may require updates.
+Frontend refers to the content your customer sees, such as your text and images.
+The backend refers to the WordPress platform core code, themes, and plugins.

 WordPress comes outfitted with an option of automatic security and maintenance updates.
 However, some updates still need to be done manually, and should be done on a monthly basis at minimum, more often as needed.
 Outdated software on your website can wreak havoc on the functionality of your website or render your site vulnerable to cyberattacks.

 Whether automatic or manually done, regular WordPress updates help keep your website secure and working as it should.
 Occasionally, issues can arise because a new version of a plugin is not compatible with another piece of software.
 This can lead to problems, underscoring the importance of knowing what you’re doing and how to fix it if an update goes awry.

 If the plugin you are updating is not compatible with the WordPress core, for example, or if two plugins are not compatible with one another after an update, it can cause an update to fail.
 This can result in problems with the functionality that can be serious or cosmetic.